torbsd/torbsd.github.io/obsd-tb-build.md

 ## Updating the Port ##

-* To update the local copy of the Git repository, run "git pull /usr/ports/mystuff"
+* To update the local copy from the Git repository, run "cd /usr/ports/mystuff && git pull"